ugururesin/CarND-Finding-Lane-Lines/README.md

 The sharpness of the bend will seriously affect the results.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggestion of possible improvements to the pipeline

 Instead of finding lane RGB values with screenshots from sample videos, different masks can be created for different scenarios.
 Because in real life, there is a much greater variance in lane colors due to the angle of the sun rays, season, shadows and deformation of lanes (brake marks, rain marks, etc.).
 Relative differences can be considered here rather than the current lane colors from the example (short) videos.